In general, successful online learners are...

 - Comfortable communicating online with professors and peers

 Does this describe you?
 Take our online quiz to find out!

 Are your computer skills ready?
-Answer this survey to measure your skill level.
+Answer this survey to measure your tech readiness.

 For newly admitted students